zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 Having worked in PHP for most of my professional career, and C++ in college, I wanted to try something a little simpler and less verbose for interviewing.

 For this reason, I picked Python.
 It is a great language to learn, easy to pick up, supports many data structures out of the box, and can be written quickly on the whiteboard.
 I learned Python by going through Youtube tutorials like [these](https://www.youtube.com/watch?v=Z1Yd7upQsXY), and also reading their documentation.
-I prefer Python 2.x, but you can go for either 2.x or 3.
+I recommend using Python 3 instead of 2.

 Also, another reason why I picked Python is that it’s highly readable and easy to write on a whiteboard.
 Here’s a trivial comparison between C++ and Python.